n2ygk/sdrtrunk-wiki/FAQ.md

 VHF frequency allocations normally don't follow a clean 12.5 kHz channel raster/spacing and MPT-1327 systems can use several channel ranges that overlap each other so that they can align the channel number ranges that follow a 12.5 kHz channel spacing with the actual licensed frequencies that don't follow a 12.5 kHz channel spacing.

+There are also MPT1327 systems that use other channel spacings.
+An alternate example might be 20 kHz (20000 Hz) channel spacing.

 MPT1327 uses channel numbers in the range of 1 to 1023.
 A channel step size (ie spacing) of 12.500 kHz is common.
 System operators can segment the allowable channel number range into smaller sub-ranges with each using a different base frequency, possibly in chunks of 100 or 200, to map all of their authorized frequencies to logical channel numbers that the MPT1327 system can use.
 For example:

 Range 1: